-One type of continuum fit that attracted a lot of attention several years ago was spectral fits to an accretion disk.
+One type of continuum fit that attracted a lot of attention a few years ago was spectral fits to an accretion disk.
 A few lectures ago we discussed geometrically thin, optically thick disks, and gave a rough derivation of their emission spectrum assuming that each annulus radiates as a blackbody, but with a temperature that depends on the radius and on the mass accretion rate.
 An idea dating to at least the mid-80s is that this may provide a signature of the ISCO.
 Suppose, people argued, that one does a careful fit of the spectrum.
-The model parameters include things like the viewing angle, but more importantly include $R{\rm in}$ , the innermost radius of the nearly circular flow, and the innermost radius of the significant emission.
-Black hole sources have varying mass accretion rates, but if $R{\rm in}$ is the ISCO, its value should remain constant.
+The model parameters include things like the viewing angle, but more importantly include R{in} , the innermost radius of the nearly circular flow, and the innermost radius of the significant emission.
+Black hole sources have varying mass accretion rates, but if R{in} is the ISCO, its value should remain constant.
 In a few sources this seems to be the case, and some press releases were sent out indicating that the long sought after strong-gravity signature had been seen.

 Ask class: what are some of the things that could go wrong here?
 One problem is that the fits are nonunique, to put it mildly.
 The real regions are more complicated, probably with hot coronae above the disk that reprocess radiation (and in fact this fitting must be done very carefully, because although the spectra from individual portions of the disk may look Planckian, they are actually very inefficient compared with blackbodies, and this makes a difference to the fits).
 Also, if you fool around with different parameters you see that several of them are practically degenerate, meaning that you can change $R{\rm in}$ if you change the spin of the black hole or even the emissivity.
-Observationally, many sources have variable $R{\rm in}$ , down to unphysical values such as 2 km, so researchers have learned that they need to focus on particular spectral states where $R{\rm in}$ appears to be closer to constant.
+Observationally, many sources have variable $R{\rm in}$, down to unphysical values such as 2 km, so researchers have learned that they need to focus on particular spectral states where $R{\rm in}$ appears to be closer to constant..
 Incidentally, this type of fitting is being used by some researchers to infer other properties such as the spin of the black hole.
-This is probably okay in many circumstances, but there are reasons for healthy skepticism.
+The continuum models are better now than they were a few years ago, so this has some prospects, but I'm still a bit skeptical.